Losant/losant-docs/docs/getting-started/walkthrough.md

 ---
-description: Follow along for a basic walkthough of gathering, storing, and visualizing data within the Losant platform.
+description: Follow along for a basic walkthrough of gathering, storing, and visualizing data within the Losant platform.
 ---

 # Losant Walkthrough